 The crime statistics for the UC Systemwide Annual Report and the Clery Report are based on different criteria.

-For more information about the Clery Report, including the Clery Act crime definitions, please click here.
+See the Jeanne Clery Act webpage for more information about the Clery Report, including the Clery Act crime definitions.

 About the Systemwide Annual Report & Crime Statistics